NSX Edge Nodes are also available in a bare metal form-factor with improved performance compared to the VM-based Edge Nodes.

-A bare metal NSX Edge delivers improved performance and high throughput.
-The bare metal NSX Edge also provides sub-second BFD convergence and faster failover.
+A bare metal NSX Edge delivers improved performance, higher throughput, sub-second BFD convergence, and faster failover.

 When a bare metal NSX Edge Node is installed, a dedicated interface is retained for management.
 Two physical NICs can be used for the management plane to provide high availability and redundancy.

-In a multitenant environment, VMware Integrated OpenStack is configured to use the N-VDS Enhanced switch with a bare metal NSX Edge for high performance.
+In a multitenant environment, VMware Cloud Director is configured to use the N-VDS Enhanced switch with a bare metal NSX Edge for high performance.
 Regardless of the workload type, both control and data plane workloads can take advantage of this configuration.
-Tenant workloads can take advantage of the bare metal gateway features such as dynamic routing, firewall, NAT, and load balancer.
+Telco workloads can take advantage of the bare metal router features such as dynamic routing, firewall, NAT, and load balancer.
 With bare metal, there is no virtualization overhead, because it directly connects to physical NIC.

 High Availability Options

-Active-Standby mode: A high availability configuration that requires a minimum of two Edge Nodes hosting the Tier-0 gateway.
-This mode also enables stateful services such as NAT, firewall, and load balancer to be in constant state of sync between the active and standby Tier-0 on the Edge Nodes.
+Active-Standby mode: A high availability configuration that requires a minimum of two Edge Nodes hosting the Tier-0 gateways.
+This mode also enables stateful services such as NAT, firewall, and load balancer to be in a constant state of sync between the active and standby Tier-0 on the Edge Nodes.